 Click here to go on our Mailing List and hear about forthcoming courses and get the first opportunity to book.

 Click here for details of private workshops and teaching services

 Click here for information on 1-1 mentoring and tuition

-I have Public Liability Insurance through SAA and a full DBS check (last updated in 2021).
+I have Public Liability Insurance through SAA and a full and recent DBS check .

 'Marie is the lead tutor on the Arts Pathway of our "Making Tracks" programme for autistic adults.
 She teaches and supports our trainees, many of whom had been socially isolated due to the COVID 19 pandemic, through a series of artistic explorations, which gives them new skills as well as self-confidence and self-esteem.

 She helps the trainees recognise what they can achieve and appreciate what they have to offer to the working world.
 Her work is of the highest quality, and I wouldn't hesitate in recommending her.'